BradyAJohnston/arrangebpy/COMPARISON.md

 ## Conclusion

-**bpynodearrange** is a cleaner, more modular reimplementation optimized for use as a library.
+**arrangebpy** is a cleaner, more modular reimplementation optimized for use as a library.
 It sacrifices some advanced features (stacking, socket alignment modes, iterative refinement) for simplicity and better code organization.

 The core Sugiyama algorithm is implemented in both, but the original has more sophisticated refinements for edge cases, especially around node frames and socket alignment.